oomphinc/drupal-scaffold/docs/coding-standards.md

 * Alphabetical order of properties is not enforced (order/properties-alphabetical-order)

 **Rule:** `max-nesting-depth`
-* Recommend setting is `1` but then, what is the point of SASS
+* SASS Guidelines recommended setting is `1` but then, what is the point of SASS
+* we override this setting to 4.

 **Rule:** `selector-no-qualifying-type`
 * Qualifying a selector by type is allowed.